 If the Superintendent provides specific objections to commissioners, the board of county commissioners shall review the objections, may modify the original estimate, and shall send a revised total estimate to the Superintendent within 10 days after receiving the Superintendent's objections.
 (Again, CCAO recommends that a board of county commissioners adopt any revised cost estimate by resolution.)
 The Superintendent must respond to the revised estimate within 10 days after its receipt.
+If the Superintendent agrees with it, it is to become the "final total estimated cost."
 If the Superintendent fails to respond within those 10 days, the Superintendent shall be deemed to have agreed with the revised estimate.
 If the Superintendent disagrees with the revised estimate, the Superintendent is to send his/her specific objections to the commissioners.